masnugro/Apstra-MCP-Server/README.md

 # Disclaimer
 ```
-The functions available tools (apstra_mcp.py) is a living documentation, I will try to add the capabilities along the time and it is not perfect. :)
+The available function tools (apstra_mcp.py) is a living documentation, I will try to add the capabilities along the time. :)
 ```